Hasitha-Nilwakka/todo-cli/README.md

 # todo-cli

 A simple command-line tool to manage your tasks.
-The tool stores the tasks in JSON format in the project root.
+The tool stores the tasks in JSON based loacl database

 ## Usage